magicmonkey/lifxjs/Protocol.md

 # Observed LIFX network protocol

 It is a work in progress and is not, in any way, affiliated or related to LIFX Labs.

 ## Packet frame

 The network protocol uses UDP and TCP in various places, but there seems to be a common packet format used.
 Packet field data appears to be of mixed endianness.

 <pre>
 packet
 {
   uint16 size;              // LE
   uint16 protocol;
-  uint32 reserved1;
+  uint32 reserved1;         // Always 0x0000
-  byte   target_mac_address[8];
+  byte   target_mac_address[6];
-  byte   site[6];
+  uint16 reserved2;         // Always 0x00
-  uint16 reserved2;
+  byte   site[6];           // MAC address of gateway PAN controller bulb uint16 reserved3;         // Always 0x00
   uint64 timestamp;
-  uint16 type;              // LE
+  uint16 packet_type;       // LE
-  byte   reserved[2];
+  byte   reserved[2];       // Always 0x00
 }
 </pre>